 Thanks to the generosity of the many donors supporting the effort the AABBS provided free Avalanche Canada-approved Avalanche Skills Training (AST) courses to approximately 467 Nelson and area youth between the ages of 13 to 18 since 2009.

-Fundraising for the AABBS will be ongoing into 2019.2020 winter season.
+Fundraising for the AABBS will be ongoing into the 2021.2022 winter season.
 In fact, in the past five years, Whitewater was able to help raise over $21,000 for the AABBS.
-In October of 2015 the students in the Selkirk College SROAM program (Ski Resort and Operation Management) raised $1000 in their annual SROAMazing Race.
+In October of 2015, the students in the Selkirk College SROAM program (Ski Resort and Operation Management) raised $1000 in their annual SROAMazing Race.
 The board is planning to pursue more corporate sponsorship through the various trusts foundations and community events in the area.
-A BIG thank you to 2018/2019 AABBS sponsors Backroads Brewing Company, Baldface Lodge and Backcountry Skiiing Canada.
+A BIG thank you to 2018/2019 AABBS sponsors Backroads Brewing Company, Baldface Lodge, and Backcountry Skiing Canada.

 The Youth Mountain Education Center (YMEC)